 - Replication is initiated by cleavage of the(+)strand by REP, and occurs by rolling circle producing ssDNA genomes.

 a) be converted to dsDNA and serve as a template for transcription/replication

-b) be encapsidated by CP and form virions released from the cell by budding
+b) be encapsidated by capsid protein and form virions released by cell lysis.

 c) be transported outside the nucleus, to a neighboring cell through plasmodesmata (cell-cell movement) with the help of viral movement proteins.